michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-implement_api_management-.md

 to create a topic: `az servicebus topic create --namespace-name`

 # Review
 Do you need a solution to send events to mobile device as push notifications?
-Select Azure Notification Hub </br>
+Select <b>Azure Notification Hub</b> </br>
 Does your solution product discrete events, that report state changes that a system can act on?
-Select Azure Event Grid </br>
+Select <b>Azure Event Grid</b> </br>
 Does your solution report state over time for analysis by another system, such as in a data pipeline?
-Select Azure Event Hub
+Select <b>Azure Event Hub</b>

 Choose Azure Queue Storage when:
 * total storage for queue needs to be over 80GB